Degenerate coupled-cluster theory: Numerical Tests

 Figure \ref{fig:BH_STO3G_root3} focuses on the second Koopmans IP around 15.1 eV and its nearby satellite ionization transition at 14.4 eV.
-For the former, the performance of the methods is in the order:\ $\Delta$CC $>$ IP-EOM-CC $>$ CI and $\Delta$CC $>$ $\Delta$MP $\approx$ MBGF.
-For the latter, which is a two-electron process, CIS = IP-EOM-CCS do not even have the corresponding root.
+For the Koopmans IP, the performance of the methods is in the order:\ $\Delta$CC $>$ IP-EOM-CC $>$ CI as well as $\Delta$CC $>$ $\Delta$MP $\approx$ MBGF.
+For the satellite transition, which is a two-electron process, CIS = IP-EOM-CCS do not even have a root.
 CISD is accurate, which is accidental because CISDT has a greater error.
 IP-EOM-CCSD has a slightly visible error, but IP-EOM-CCSDT is essentially converged.
 In contrast, $\Delta$CCSD is nearly exact.
 The $\Delta$MP series is monotonically convergent, and its rate is not particularly slower than those for the Koopmans IPs.
 On the other hand, as discussed above, the corresponding MBGF roots are nowhere near the exact value and outside this graph.

-In Fig.\ \ref{fig:BH_STO3G_core}, we now turn to the core ionization, i.e., the third Koopmans IP.
-There has been much attention to such ionizations occurring in the extreme ultraviolet range,\cite{VuraWeis2025} as they can report element-specific dynamical information about spin and oxidation states of transition metals in a molecule.
+In Fig.\ \ref{fig:BH_STO3G_core}, we turn to the core ionization, i.e., the third Koopmans IP.
+There has been much attention to such ionizations occurring in the extreme ultraviolet range,\cite{VuraWeis2025} as they can report element-specific dynamical information about spin and oxidation states, particularly, of transition metals in a molecule.
 The Koopmans approximation, i.e., CIS = IP-EOM-CCS = $\Delta$MP1 = MBGF(1), is poor, as orbital relaxation effects are large. $\Delta$CCS works remarkably well in this case.
-It may be because the one-electron excitation operator takes into account the relaxation effects, while correlation effects are small because core orbitals are so far removed from other orbitals.
-However, whether this is merely accidental remains to be established by a more systematic study.
-IP-EOM-CCSD and $\Delta$CCSD are essentially converged, while CI is much less accurate. $\Delta$MP and MBGF series both converge at the FCI limits, with $\Delta$MP3 being near exact.
+It may be because the one-electron excitation operator takes into account the relaxation effects, while correlation effects are small because core orbitals are so far removed from valence orbitals.
+Whether this is merely accidental remains to be checked by a more systematic study.
+IP-EOM-CCSD and $\Delta$CCSD are essentially converged, while CISD is much less accurate. $\Delta$MP and MBGF series both converge at the FCI limits, with $\Delta$MP3 being near exact.